-16-5.10-A. The environment and natural resource regulations of this Part II establish public policies for the protection of the natural environment and specify standards for land development to ensure achievement of these public policies.

-16-5.10-B. By declaration of public policies for protection of the environment and natural resources, the city council expresses its intent to protect the public interest by seeking to ensure, where appropriate, maintenance of natural resources and the environment and prevention of its degradation, and assuring high-quality land development.
+- 16-3.10-A. The environment and natural resource regulations of this Part II establish public policies for the protection of the natural environment and specify standards for land development to ensure achievement of these public policies. - 16-3.10-B. By declaration of public policies for protection of the environment and natural resources, the city council expresses its intent to protect the public interest by seeking to ensure, where appropriate, maintenance of natural resources and the environment and prevention of its degradation, and assuring high-quality land development.
 The city council further declares its intent that these policies constitute the public policy framework within which a comprehensive program for protection of the natural environment and implementation of a comprehensive drainage and stormwater management program will be accomplished.

-16-5.20-A. The environment and natural resource regulations of this Part II are adopted for the purpose of:

-- 1. Regulating the alteration of land and topography; - 2.
+- 16-3.20-A. The environment and natural resource regulations of this Part II are adopted for the purpose of: - 1.
+Regulating the alteration of land and topography; - 2.
 Regulating the removal and requiring the replacement of certain vegetation; - 3.
 Requiring erosion control and sedimentation control; - 4.
 Protecting city streams and floodplains from substantial alteration of their natural functions and from sediment and debris accumulation; - 5.
 Specifying standards for stormwater management system design; - 6.
 Ensuring the continuous and efficient operation of the stormwater management system; and - 7.
-Protecting water quality within intermittent and perennial streams throughout the city.

-16-5.20-B. It is the city council's intent that land development be accomplished in conformity with the public policy statements.
-To that end, the plans required under applicable provisions of this chapter must be reviewed by the city to enable a full exchange of information between the city and the applicant as to the city's public policies for land development.
+Protecting water quality within intermittent and perennial streams throughout the city. - 16-3.20-B. It is the city council's intent that land development be accomplished in conformity with the public policy statements.
+To that end, the plans required under applicable provisions of this chapter must be reviewed by the city to enable a full exchange of information between the city and the applicant as to the city's public policies for land development. - 16-3.20-C. The city council further declares its intent that these public policies be evaluated periodically so as to reflect the community's interests in protection of the natural environment and to give direction to city actions in matters affecting the natural environment and land development.